You know, that's just, that's just really, I mean, that's just over the top.

 Oh, come on.

-Cut me some slack, give me a break.
+Cut me some slack.

 Debt that we have never seen before.

-We're getting all these cliches now.
+We're getting all these clichés now.

 Deficits as far as the eye can see.